zeonBPM/Awatar-Emblem/Fire Emblem Avatar.md

 Nelad gets there while the raiders are finishing, but there is still a survivor.
-Bramar has been fighting all day in his home, is recruitable.(might add a force recruit if he was not found in chapter) Juro was sent to both raid frontier villages for loot, and to kill all benders they find. he wants a promotion there is a hidden spirit(mogall) in the top right corner, behind the boss.
+Bramar has been fighting all day in his home, is recruitable.(might add a force recruit if he was not found in chapter) Juro was sent to both raid frontier villages for loot, and to kill all benders they find. he wants a promotion there is a hidden spirit(mogall) in the top right corner, behind the boss. it has the terraria boss spawn sound when attacking

 # Chapter 2 will be in a flooded town, escape
 Anael is recruited in the intro